IELP FAQ

 Q. What is the cost of tuition at the other school?

-A. University of Calgary students pay the resident Texas tuition rate at the University of Houston.
-In 2018, this tuition was USD $31,021 per year.
+A. University of Calgary students pay the resident Texas tuition rate at the University of Houston., which can be found on the website.

 It’s worthwhile to note that textbooks at the University of Houston are much more expensive.
 While there is an option to rent textbooks or purchase them through third party retailers, the overall expense will likely be greater.